UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 = Minimum Requirements =

-* WordPress 4.6 or greater
+* WordPress 5.0 or greater
-* PHP Version 5.6 or greater
+* PHP Version 7.3 or greater
-* MySQL version 5.0.15 or greater
+* MySQL version 5.6 or greater (or at least version 10.1 of MariaDB)

 = Automatic Installation =